JohnGUnderwood/atlas-hybrid-search/README.md

 ## Scoring
 For both RSF and RRF algorithms the weighted and/or normalized text and vector scores are calculated and then summed to give the final score.
 The results show what proportion of each went into the final score for each document.

+## Embeddings
+In order to perform vector search the input text query must be encoded (turned into a vector) using an embedding model.
+Byt default this is done using OpenAI's ada-002 model and the API key provided in the `.env` file.
+This is because the default sample data (see below) has been encoded using this same model.
+The model used for document and query embeddings must be the same.

+You can swap out OpenAI for another embedding API by modifying the [app's API layer](pages/api/embed.js) and the [embedding model](middleware/model).

+### In the application
+In the app the API call to embed the query is made only when the 'vector search' button is selected.
+The search queries to the database are run each time the parameter values are changed or the different tabs are selected.
+But the query vector is not regenerated.

 ![Hybrid scoring](screenshots/hybrid_scoring.png)

 ## Prerequisites